MarcoPolo483/PubSec-Info-Assistant-by-Copilot/docs/compliance/WCAG-STATEMENT.md

 ## Legal Information

-This accessibility statement applies to the PubSec Info Assistant web application available at https://pubsec-info-assistant.com.
+This accessibility statement applies to the EVA Domain Assistant 2.0 web application available at https://pubsec-info-assistant.com.

 We are committed to maintaining and improving accessibility.
 This statement will be reviewed and updated quarterly or whenever substantial changes are made to the application.